aisha-0302/fakenews/README.md

 - Web Scraping: if a user enters a URL, the goose() object will then scrape all necessary text which is then sent for encoding and prediction as discussed in 3 and 4.
 - Contact Us: This code snippet looks for inputs in the contact us form, then sends an E-Mail to all the developers of this project using the flask_mail object.

-### Analysing and visualising trends on the website

-To introduce users to various trends observed in the spread of fake news, data was obtained from statistical websites which was then visualised using matplotlib and seaborn python modules.
-These graphs were saved and used by the front end of the website.

-You can view the file here: [https://github.com/Radhasingh95/FakeNewsProject/blob/main/Statistics.ipynb]

 ## How to Run the Code